RaphaelJ/web2rss/README.md

     export MISTRAL_API_KEY="your_Mistral_AI_API_key"
 ```

 Run the Docker image.
-The web app will be exposed on port 8080.
+The web app will be exposed on port 8080 by default (use `PORT` to change).

 ```sh
     docker run -p 8080:8080 --env SERVER_NAME --env SECRET_KEY --env MISTRAL_API_KEY web2rss